Protected

 Static

-cleanReturn a trimmed string from which all occurrences of unicode bidi characters are removed.
+cleanReturns a trimmed string with all Unicode bidirectional characters removed.

 Protected